daggy1234/dagpi/README.md

 For a guide on how to deploy, its coming soon!

+## External Services

+In order to help with key debugging, as well as insight into the everyday functioning of the app, the followinng services are used

+- sentry (errors)
+- Stripe (payments)
+- Paypal (payments)
+- Discord (oauth2)
+- Google Analytics
+- Cloudflare
+- hetrixtools (uptime)

 ## API Blueprint

 This repo contains the Api blueprint, a manual schema to dagpi.
 Feel free to PR changes.